-Five Chinese-American Veterans were awarded the Congressional Gold Medal at VA’s Central Office in Washington, D.C., in a ceremony celebrating their service.
+Five Chinese-American Veterans were recognized during a Congressional Gold Medal ceremony celebrating their service at VA’s Central Office in Washington, D.C.
 The Veterans were selected to represent more than 20,000 Chinese Americans who served during World War II.

 The five honorees were: